THC-JD: what is this new molecule?

 It is produced synthetically, and is classified as a semi-synthetic cannabinoid.

-The easiest way to produce it is to start with CBD isolates.
-This is subjected to chemical reagents that modify its molecular composition, producing CBD-JD.
-This molecule is then subjected to other chemical reagents to obtain THC-JD.
-At the end of the process, the concentrate obtained is cleaned of chemical reagent residues and incorporated into flowers or resins...
+To produce it, it's easiest to start with CBD isolate.
+This is then subjected to chemical reagents that modify its molecular composition; this process yields CBD-JD.
+This molecule is then itself subjected to other chemical reagents to produce THC-JD.
+At the end of the process, the resulting concentrate is freed of chemical reagent residues and incorporated into flowers or resins.

 So, although structurally close to THC, THC-jd is a compound derived from CBD .